Welcome from the Health and Wellness Center and the Directors of Health and Counseling Services,

-Sweet Briar College Student Health and Counseling Services provides you with high quality and confidential, primary holistic care.
+Sweet Briar College Student Health and Wellness Center ecompasses Health and Counseling Services provides you with high quality and confidential, primary holistic care.
 We know as a student you will face many challenges and choices.
 We recognize that academic success and activities in and outside of the classroom require health and wellness and a great deal of balancing.
-Our goals are to help you maintain your physical, mental, emotional, social and spiritual health through education and prevention and to restore your health when necessary by treatment of illness, injury, or stress.
+Our goals are to help you maintain your physical, mental, emotional, social and spiritual health through education and prevention and to restore your health when necessary by treatment of illness, injury or stress.
 We are your partner in wellness and we want to increase your appreciation of the importance of healthy behaviors, assist you in developing self-care skills and learn how to be an effective consumer of health care resources.

 We are both care providers and teachers.
 We regard each patient encounter as a “teachable moment” and an opportunity to affect your health attitudes and behaviors.
-As part of CCL, we plan and orchestrate programs through our two priority initiatives of wellness and diversity.
+As part of CCL, we plan and orchestrate programs through our two priority initiatives of wellness and inclusiveness.
 We partner with student leaders and student groups to promote all aspects of physical and mental health that are specific to women.
 In addition, The Sweet PEAs (Peer Health Educators and Advocates) are an integral part of our campuswide wellness programs and lead our national affiliation with BACCHUS (Boosting Alcohol Consciousness Concerning the Health of University Students).

 You are finding your place at Sweet Briar, and you are the reason we’re here, and we want to help you stay healthy and balanced while at Sweet Briar.
-We appreciate hearing from you regarding our services through our online surveys and other feedback and we encourage your active involvement with BACCHUS and other campuswide wellness programs.
+We appreciate hearing from you regarding our services through our online surveys and other feedback, and we encourage your active involvement with BACCHUS and other campuswide wellness programs.
 On behalf of the entire staff, we are honored to contribute to your academic success as a Sweet Briar student.

 Wishing you a healthy year,

-Betty Blevins, LPC Director of Counseling
+Betty Blevins, LPC Director of Counseling Services